oobabooga/text-generation-webui/README.md

 1. You need to have the conda environment manager installed on your system.
 If you don't have it already, [get miniconda here](https://docs.conda.io/en/latest/miniconda.html).

-2. Open a terminal window and create a conda environment:
+2. Open a terminal window and create a conda environment by entering the following commands:

 ```
 conda create -n textgen
 conda activate textgen
 ```

-3. Install the appropriate pytorch.
-For NVIDIA GPUs, this should work:
+3. Install the appropriate pytorch for your GPU.
+If you have an NVIDIA GPU, use this command:

 ```
 conda install pytorch torchvision torchaudio pytorch-cuda=11.7 -c pytorch -c nvidia
 ```

-For AMD GPUs, you need the ROCm version of pytorch.
+If you have an AMD GPU, you will need the ROCm version of pytorch.

-If you don't have a GPU and want to run the web UI in CPU mode, you just need the standard pytorch and should use this command instead:
+If you are running in CPU mode, you just need the standard pytorch and should use this command instead:

 ```
 conda install pytorch torchvision torchaudio -c pytorch